-Co-requisites Module Code: Module Title: Other: Module Code: Module Title: Pre-requisites: Before undertaking this module the student should have undertaken the following: Plan and record self-learning and development as the foundation for lifelong learning/CPD Adopt an inclusive approach to engineering practice and recognise the responsibilities, benefits and importance of supporting equality, diversity and inclusion.
-Application of their subject and transferable skills to contexts where criteria for decisions and the scope of the task may be well defined but where personal responsibility, initiative and decision-making is also required; Function effectively as an individual, and as a member or leader of a team.
-Evaluate effectiveness of own and team performance; Work in ways which t responsibilities; Work in ways which take account of own and others' roles and responsibilities; Autonomy, Accountability and Working with others SCQF Level 9 Exercising autonomy and initiative in some activities at a professional level. • Identifying and addressing their own learning needs including being able to draw on a range of professional materials; Work under guidance with qualified engineers; vely on complex engineering matters with nnical audiences, evaluating the nethods used Communication of the results of their own and other work accurately and reliably using the main specialist concepts, constructs and techniques of the subject(s).
+Co-requisites Module Code: Module Title: Other: Module Code: Module Title: Pre-requisites: Before undertaking this module the student should have undertaken the following: Plan and record self- foundation for lifelong learning and development as the glearning/CPD Adopt an inclusive approach to engineering practice and recognise the responsibilities, benefits and importance of supporting equality, diversity and inclusion. decision-making is all Application of their subject and transferable skills to contexts where criteria for decisions and the scope of the task may be well defined but where personal responsibility, initiative and s an individual, and as a member or leader of street of the section of the sectio Work in ways which t responsibilities; Work in ways which take account of own and others' roles and responsibilities; Autonomy, Accountability and Working with others SCQF Level 9 Exercising autonomy and initiative in some activities at a professional level. • Identifying and addressing their own learning needs including being able to draw on a range of professional materials; Work under guidance with qualified engineers; Communicate effectively on complex engineering matters with technical and nontechnical audiences, evaluating the effectiveness of the methods used

-^{}Indicates that module descriptor is not published.
+\Indicates that module descriptor is not published.